 The consultants predict companies that embrace AI will double their cash flow by 2030, while those that don’t could lose 20 per cent of their revenue.

-Olivier Klein, head of emerging technologies AWS, says given the low barriers to entry, every company should make use of AI and ML services to future-proof their business.
+Olivier Klein, head of emerging technologies AWS, says given the low barriers to entry, every company should make use of AI and machine learning services to future-proof their business.

 “Before cloud, building AI tools required many specialists, multiple iterations, vast compute power and large budgets, placing it out of reach for most,” Klein told Which-50.